Chapter 11: Discovering Requirements

 | Teaching Materials

-The main aims of this chapter are to:
+The main goals of the chapter are to accomplish the following:

 - Allow you to identify different kinds of requirements from a simple description.

 - Explain additional data gathering techniques and how they may be used to discover